shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 1. Edit [cluster_set_config_request_use_case_qsr.json](./cluster_set_config_request_use_case_qsr.json)
 replacing "CONTENTS_OF_CLUSTER_CONFIG_GO_HERE" with the contents of the edited DevkitQsrCluster.json file.

-2. Open a terminal window and subscribe to the controller's command response topic in order to monitor the command responses.
+2. Open a terminal window and subscribe to the RSP Controller's command response topic in order to monitor the command responses.
     ```bash
     #-- monitor the rpc command responses
     mosquitto_sub -t rfid/controller/response
     ```

-3. Open another terminal to send JsonRPC commands over MQTT to configure and control the controller.
+3. Open another terminal to send JsonRPC commands over MQTT to configure and control the RSP Controller.
     ```bash
     #-- change directory to the examples folder
     #-- so the example commands work correctly